Wilfred/difftastic/DOC.md

 ## Character class

-Four character classes are defined in the external scanner:
+Five character classes are defined in the external scanner:

 - space (`is_sp`)
 - line break (`is_lb`)
 - xid start (`is_id_start`)
 - xid continue (`is_id_continue`)
+- word part (`is_word_part`)

-The two function `is_id_start` and `is_id_continue` are implemented as binary search.
-The character list is based on the Unicode database which can be found [here](unicode.txt).
+The three functions `is_id_start`, `is_id_continue` and `is_word_part` are implemented as binary search.

+The character list is based on the Unicode database which can be found here: https://www.unicode.org/Public/UCD/latest/ucd/

+A utility is used to produce those tables: https://github.com/uben0/unicode-table

 ## Barrier